DSCSRMNCR/DSA-Code-Snippet/DSA-Code-Snippet/Java/InorderTraversalOfBinaryTree.md

 # Inorder Traversal of Binary Tree
 ## Explaination
 > Uses of Inorder   In case of binary search trees (BST), Inorder traversal gives nodes in non-decreasing order.
 To get nodes of BST in non-increasing order, a variation of Inorder traversal where Inorder traversal  reversed can be used.
->  Example: Inorder traversal for the above-given figure is 4 2 5 1 3.
+>  Example: Inorder traversal for the given tree in code is 4 2 5 1 3.
 > ### Algorithm for Inorder traversal
    >1.
 Traverse the left subtree, i.e., call Inorder(left-subtree)
    >2.
 Visit the root.
    >3.
 Traverse the right subtree, i.e., call Inorder(right-subtree)
 ## Code
 ```java
 class Node {
 	int key;